Phantas0s/alexandria-library/README.md

 > An investment in knowledge always offer the best interest. -- **Benjamin Franklin**

-It might seem like a lot of work, but I've got pretty effective following this process:
+It might seems like a lot of work, but I've got pretty effective following this process:

 1. When I read a book or an article which looks interesting, I take detailed notes while reading, on a small notebook.
 This first phase help me to remember roughly what the content is about.
-2. When I finished the source, I copy my note into a mindmap.
+2. When I finished the source, I copy my notes into a mindmap.
 Again, it helps me to transfer the knowledge in my long term memory.
-3. I review my mindmaps once in a while.
-Being able to hide some branches allow me to test myself, to see if I remember the subject.
+3. I review my mindmaps once in a while, often depending on my real-life goals.
+For more abstract knowledge, I refresh them sometimes by testing what I remember.
+Being able to hide some branches helps a lot.
 I can as well add questions on the root node, and I try to answer them.
 My review process can vary grandly depending on the knowledge itself.

-The first two points aim to capture knowledge, 95% of the retention occurs during the third step.
+The first two points aim to capture the knowledge.
+The third point helps me to put the knowledge in my long term memory, to be able to use it quickly.

 ## Icons and Meaning

-Icons on the nodes carry meaning:
+I use icons on some nodes to carry some meaning:
     * Numbers: show the order of reading, which follows the flow of the source material.
     * Green flower: This node expands to an image.
     * Magical wand: example to illustrate the idea, from the source.
-    * Key: Personal comment.
-It's not from the source.
+    * Key: Personal comment, not from the source.

 ## Disclaimer